Acupuncture Board of Examiners

 Laws 2021, Chapter 312 modifies qualifications to serve on the Board, creates an Acupuncture Detoxification Specialist certificate, removes the limitation on practicing auricular acupuncture in certain programs, and establishes a requirement for a patient to sign a consent form prior to receiving treatment from an auricular acupuncturist.
 The measure also decreases the number of members on the Board from nine to seven, effective January 17, 2022.

-Laws 2022, Chapter 23 modifies responsibilities of the Board, modifies the scope of practice for acupuncturists, and requires a person who is applying for an initial license or a renewal to possess a fingerprint clearance card at the time of application.
-The measure also creates the position of and outlines the scope of duties for an acupuncture assistant, and establishes registration requirements for the position.
+Laws 2022, Chapter 23 modifies the responsibilities of the Board, modifies the scope of practice for acupuncturists, and requires a person who is applying for an initial license or a renewal to possess a fingerprint clearance card at the time of application.
+The measure also creates the position of and outlines the scope of duties for an acupuncture assistant and establishes registration requirements for the position.

 Sources